-Today CombineNet employs 105 full time (half of them in engineering) and a dozen academics as advisors.
-The company is headquartered in Pittsburgh, USA, with European headquarters in Berlin.
-It also has representatives in Brussels, California, China, and Taiwan.
+Today CombineNet employs 130 full time (about half of them in engineering) and a dozen academics as advisors.
+The company has operations on four continents.
+It is headquartered in Pittsburgh, USA, with European headquarters in Berlin.
+It also has offices in Brussels, Hamburg, Tokyo, and Beijing.